 On May 10, 2012, LDC filed an application for electricity distribution rates for 2012, 2013, and 2014 using the IRM framework, including the filing of an ICM application.
 On April 2, 2013, the OEB approved new rates for LDC effective June 1, 2013, which reflected approved capital expenditures amounting to \$203.3 million for 2012 and \$484.2 million for 2013.
-In a separate decision rendered on December 19, 2013, the OEB approved capital expenditures amounting to \$398.8 million for 2014, the approved recovery of which will be included as part of LDC's 2015-2019 rate application.
-As well, in 2015, LDC will be allowed to seek recovery for capital spent in 2012 through 2014 that has not yet been approved by the OEB in the current ICM decisions due to the standard operation of the regulatory model.
+In a separate decision rendered on December 19, 2013, the OEB approved capital expenditures amounting to \$398.8 million for 2014.

 On January 16, 2014, the OEB approved LDC's requested disposition of the smart meter deferral account balances related to smart meter installations in 2008, 2009 and 2010, through two separate rate riders effective May 1, 2014.
 The first rate rider relates to the recovery of \$23.9 million, which represents the cumulative revenue requirement net of recoveries from an existing smart meter rate rider.
-This existing smart meter rate rider will be discontinued when the new rate riders become effective.
+This existing smart meter rate rider was discontinued when the new rate riders became effective.
 The second rate rider relates to the recovery of \$9.6 million, which represents the forecasted 2014 incremental revenue requirement.